JL-43/notes/umicore/database_table_analyzer/readme.md

   ```

 ## Usage
-### Data Extraction:
+1. Data Extraction:
-1. Run `1_read_tables.sql` in your SQL Server environment
+   - Run `1_read_tables.sql` in your SQL Server environment
-2. Save the output to `source.tsv`
+   - Save the output to `source.tsv`

-### Launch the application:
+2. Launch the application:

+    ```python 2_table_visualizer.py```

-1. Access the web interface:
+3. Access the web interface:
-2. Open a browser and navigate to `http://localhost:5000`
+   - Open a browser and navigate to `http://localhost:5000`
-3. Start exploring tables through the interface
+   - Start exploring tables through the interface

 ## Development History
 The project has evolved from its initial version to now include: